 If you know birds, you’ll know that they simply poop a lot!
 And… they also leave all kinds of debris behind like feathers, dirt, food, and so on.

-The last thing that you want to happen is for the paint to wear out easily, which you then need to maintain by repainting them all over again!
+The last thing you want to happen is for the paint to wear out easily, which you then need to maintain by repainting them all over again!

 As such, a good sealant goes a long way with safe paints for your bird’s items!